0zelot12/automatic-annotation-chatgpt/prompts.md

 The MPON sents the dismissal to the MPOO.
 The MPOO reviews the dismissal.
-The EC tells the INQ about the change of his maste rdata.
+The EC tells the INQ about the change of his master data.